System Change Investing – The Next Generation of SRI

 System Change Investing represents the most significant SRI transformation in 20 years.
 It has strong potential to capture a substantial share of the over $20 trillion global SRI market.

-SCI, ESS and TCR shift the focus of research and SRI fund development from company change to system change.
+SCI, ESGS and TCR shift the focus of research and SRI fund development from company change to system change.
 Nearly all ESG research and SRI funds are focused on corporate efforts to reduce negative environmental and social impacts (i.e. company change).
 But flawed economic and political systems compel all companies to degrade the environment and society.
 These systems, and the reductionistic thinking that created them, are the root causes of virtually all major environmental, social and economic challenges facing humanity.
 Companies cannot fully mitigate negative impacts and humanity overall cannot achieve sustainability and real prosperity unless these flawed systems are changed.
 System change is the most important sustainability issue.
-As this becomes clearer, SRI and ESG will evolve to SCI and ESS.
+As this becomes clearer, SRI and ESG will evolve to SCI and ESGS.

 What gets measured gets managed.
 Twenty years ago, many financial institutions began to measure corporate ESG performance and integrate it into investment decisions.
 This compelled nearly all large companies to implement sustainability strategies.
 In other words, when the financial community measured ESG performance, the corporate sector managed it.
 The same will occur with system change.
 As investors take corporate system change performance into account, companies will be compelled to address it.